-We used health plan details from the 2020 KFF EHBS as the primary source for imputing actuarial values.
-18 We also reviewed data on plan benefits and out of pocket costs from a KFF analysis of the Truven Health Analytics MarketScan Commercial Database and the 2019 HCCI Health Care Cost and Utilization Report in an effort to evaluate plan benefit richness, and thus indirectly evaluate average actuarial values.
-19
+We used health plan details, for in-network parameters, from the 2021 KFF EHBS as the primary source for imputing actuarial values.
+We also reviewed data on plan benefits and out of pocket costs from a KFF analysis of the Truven Health Analytics MarketScan Commercial Database and the 2020 HCCI Health Care Cost and Utilization Report in an effort to evaluate plan benefit richness, and thus indirectly evaluate average actuarial values.
 These sources showed a steady and relatively flat trend in overall actuarial values over time for ESI, though they showed increasing richness for prescription drug coverage and decreasing richness for outpatient and office-based services.
-Using KFF EHBS plan data from the 2020 survey by plan type and funding, we ensure that targets are stable and reproduce what appear to be the trends and distributions found in both the HCCI data and the KFF / MarketScan analysis.
-Specifically, the overall AV is fairly close to 0.85, with large employer plans being slightly richer.
+It should be noted that both the MarketScan and HCCI data look at actual spending (both in- and out-of-network usage) and so our target average AV represents the actual mix of spending, as opposed to an in-network mix only.
+Using KFF EHBS plan data from the 2021 survey by plan type and funding (self-insured versus fully insured as well as level-funding, as collected by the survey and imputed per Step 6 above), we ensure that targets are stable and reproduce what appear to be the trends and distributions found in both the HCCI data and the KFF / MarketScan analysis.
+Specifically, the overall AV is fairly close to 0.86, with large employer plans being slightly richer.

 This is a change from the imputations performed prior to March 2020, which used AVs as calculated from the 2005 and 2015 National Compensation Survey (NCS).
 Using the NCS, ARC had calculated AVs for private sector plans based on the plan specifications (cost sharing and covered services) provided in the survey and presented the distributional results by plan type, funding, and employer size.
-ARC updated this work in 201720 using the distributional results from the NCS data set 113, which includes plans collected from June 2014 through July 2015.21 However, the methodology of using the NCS distribution artificially lowered the mean AV and likely did not capture the change in benefit richness by service, which could affect the shape of the distribution.
+ARC updated this work in 2017using the distributional results from the NCS data set 113, which includes plans collected from June 2014 through July 2015.
+However, the methodology of using the NCS distribution artificially lowered the mean AV and likely did not capture the change in benefit richness by service, which could affect the shape of the distribution.

 We imputed both "cell-based actuarial values"-averages by sector, plan type, and funding-and "plan-specific actuarial values" onto the Auxiliary Data.
 Although the cell-based values are useful at the aggregate level, they are not helpful for performing detailed analysis of partitions beyond these broad cell groupings.
-For this reason, we imputed plan-specific values using a plan-to-person, record-by-record match prioritized by size.